ewels/hemnet-commuter/README.md

 * An API key for Google Maps (costs money, but easy to get loads of free credits for a trial.
 You won't need loads.)
 * A [developer API key for TravelTime](https://traveltime.com/travel-time-maps?openDialog=true)

+### Initial setup

+Get your server running and create a new MySQL database using the `hemnet_commuter.sql` file.
+This can be imported into _phpMyAdmin_ / similar tools, or done on the command line and should create all of the necessary database tables and structure.

-Create a copy of `hemnet_commuter_config_example.ini` without the `_example` in the filename and save the database / API details there.
+Create a copy of `hemnet_commuter_config_example.ini` without the `_example` in the filename and save the database details and API keys there.

 ### First run

-Once set up, you can hopefully run the tool in your web browser.
+Open Hemnet Commuter in your web browser.
 Before anything else, go to the URL `/update.php`.
 Enter one or more comma-separated search IDs and look them up.
 Hopefully you'll get a message that it has found some houses - the number should match what you see on Hemnet.